Tavito27/BeginnerProjects/README.md

 Hello!

-THis repository in intended to store basic projects that I walk through to warm up and keep myself thinking as well as to add on to a simple problem.
+This repository in intended to store basic projects that I walk through to warm up and keep myself thinking as well as to add on to a simple problem.